 Literacy Engagement Projects

-Our Atlantic Canadian Youth Ambassadors have come up with some fantastic literary-focused engagement projects.
+Our Atlantic Canadian Youth Ambassadors have come up with some fantastic literary-focused online and offline community engagement projects.

-We hope you’ll share in their enthusiasm for reading, on and offline engagement and youth empowerment by taking part in some or all of these activities, too.
+We hope you’ll share in their enthusiasm for reading local books, storytelling, and youth empowerment by taking part in some or all of these activities, too.

 Book Aesthetics Captured in Video